kantharjbhandary/kantharjbhandary/README.md

 ## 🎉 Fun Facts

 - 🔧 Love tinkering with code and automating tasks
-- 🌍 Travel enthusiast + 📸 amateur photo editor
+- 🌍 Travel enthusiast + 📸 editor
-- ☕ Fuelled by chai & late-night debugging!
+- ☕ Fuelled by chai

 ---